-Dr. Pang (Ming Pang), is one of the best national western and Chinese medicine doctors, acupunctures, the new qigong science pioneer, author and professor, and calligrapher.
+Dr. Pang (Pang Ming or Pang He Ming), used to be one of the best national western and Chinese medicine doctors in China.
+He was also an acupuncture, one of the new qigong pioneers, author and honored professor in some Chinese college, and a calligrapher.

 - Councillor of China Association of Qigong Science